Aline-CROIRE/RPG-Game/README.md

 # RPG-Game

-RPG - Dragon Repeller
-Overview
+## Overview
 Welcome to Dragon Repeller, a text-based RPG where you must defeat a dragon to save the town.
 Explore different locations, fight monsters, gather resources, and upgrade your weapons to become strong enough to face the dragon.

-Table of Contents
+##Table of Contents
 Overview
 Table of Contents
 Installation